DSR-RHIT/install-R-and-RStudio/pages/setup_R_project.md

 ### set up an R project

--   Login with your usual user name.

--   For the new project---for example, an article, a workshop, a course, or a contract, whatever you wish to define as a "project"---create a new folder in your preferred directory.
+-   For the new project---for example, a new repo, an article, a workshop, a course, or a contract, whatever you wish to define as a "project"---create a new folder in your preferred directory.

 -   Open RStudio.
 File menu &gt; New Project &gt; Existing Directory.
 Use the Browse button to find the folder you just created, then Select &gt; Create Project.